Trail Riding – A Beginners Guide

 Trail riding is just about having fun on a dirt bike, spending time with your mates and generally messing about like you are a teenager again.
 It is not racing, it’s not competitive and it’s definitely not going as fast as you can through sensitive landscapes.
 If you want to go race – join a race club.

-#5 It’s not about the bike
+#5 It’s STILL not motocross

 When you do get round to buying a bike, don’t think that having the latest enduro machine is important.
 While there will be guys on new machines, the majority will have bought second-hand and had their bikes a while.
 As long as your bike is reliable and can handle the terrain that your club rides – from an EXC250 to XR400 – it’s all gravy.
 Just don’t turn up on a fully loaded BMWF800GS when the rest of the guys are on lightweight trailies.